hm-lang/core/proposals/functions.md

 hello(string Noun)
     print("hello, ${Noun}!")

-hello(Noun("world"))
+hello(Noun:"world")
 ```

 Note that any pair of matching parentheses works to declare (or call) a function,
 i.e. `fn()`, `fn[]`, and `fn{}` are equally valid.
+TODO: check if this is true again.

 ## Function definitions